 As a result of public input, it is recommended that the sidewalk replacement be accompanied by streetscape enhancements.
 The preferred treatment is for both sides of Main Street to have sidewalks with curbs, planting strips/lawn areas and street trees.
-However, if further planning indicates this would unduly reduce the right of way or create other problems, then it is recommended that only the East side of Main Street have a sidewalk with a planting strip/lawn area, while the West side would include only a sidewalk and curbing.
-See the following page for an illustration of the preferred streetscaping.

-The options for streetscaping are found in figures 12 and 13.
-Figure 12 is the preferred option.
+However, if further planning indicates this would unduly reduce lanew width or create other problems, then it is recommended that only the East side of Main Street have a sidewalk with a planting strip/lawn area, while the West side would include only a sidewalk and curbing.
+The options for streetscaping are found in figures 17 and 17.
+Figure 17 is the preferred option.